pavithpr89/holbertonschool-shell/permissions/README.md

-task 8 : other have permission to everything task 9 : setting custom permission to hello task 10 : mirroring task
+task 8 : other have permission to everything task 9 : setting custom permission to hello task 10 : mirroring task task 11 : execute permssion to all directories